-“People don’t take this costume seriously," said Turnage, who apparently wants to be taken seriously while dressed as a six-foot chicken standing around in 105-degree heat in small-town Arkansas, hoping to encourage passersby to eat what he is dressed as.
+“People don’t take this costume seriously,” Turnage said of the six-foot chicken suit he wears to encourage people to eat what he is dressed as.
 “It’s getting to the point where this is really a dangerous situation,” he complained.
 “They need to understand that there’s a human underneath that suit.”
-Well, this is Arkansas we’re talking about, but still I think they do understand that there’s a human in the suit, Steve.
-That’s why you’re having this problem.
-If they really thought you were a six-foot chicken they’d have eaten you by now, although they may still be out hunting for a six-foot skillet.
+Well, this is Arkansas we’re talking about, but still I think they do understand that there’s a human in the suit.
+That’s why he’s having this problem.
+If they really thought he was a six-foot chicken they’d have eaten him by now, although they may still be out hunting for a six-foot skillet.

-Either because the attacks are sudden hit-and-run affairs or because nobody gives a crap, police have yet to make any arrests or issue any citations in the matter.
+Presumably because the attacks are sudden hit-and-run affairs, police have yet to make any arrests or issue any citations in the matter.
 “Obviously it is against city ordinance to shoot fireworks inside the city limits,” said a police spokeswoman, implicitly approving the Skoal and frozen-drink attacks.
-Police did not appear to have any leads or to be trying to get any.

 “It’s challenging,” Turnage said of his chicken-consumer-attraction job.
 “You’ve got to be very dedicated and have a high tolerance for heat.
 You almost have to have a calling from the Lord to do this type of work.”

 Have faith, Steven.
-Like you, Job was also troubled by “[t]he fire of God fallen from heaven,” that “burned up the sheep and the servants” (Job 1:16), and did he not also complain that “archers compass me round about” (Job 16:13), and of his "disfigured garment" (Job 30:18), and did he not also complain of his persecution for a bunch more verses, like unto a whiny baby, until the Lord showed up?
+Like you, Job was also troubled by “[t]he fire of God fallen from heaven,” that “burned up the sheep and the servants” (Job 1:16), and did he not also complain that “archers compass me round about” (Job 16:13) and that “my bones are burned with heat” (Job 30:30), and did he not also complain of his persecution for a bunch more verses, until the Lord showed up?
 (Job 38:1, et seq.)
 And was that not extremely awkward for a while there?
 Yet when Job said the right thing, the Lord blessed him, and he wound up with about 20,000 sheep and camels, and a thousand she-asses, at least according to this translation, and long were the days of his happiness.
 (Job 42:1-17.)
 So hang in there.